DoTheEvo/XCPng-basics/README.md

 [Official docs.](https://docs.xcp-ng.org/guides/pfsense/)

-The most important bit of info is to disable `TX Checksum Offload`
+The most important bit of info is to disable `TX Checksum Offload`<br>
 [Here](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/opnsense#xcp-ng)
 will be more detailed info on an example deployment.